NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Sleep state (Kabuto 2X)
     - Cannot sub until later
     - Resets the combo counter
-- Can select which RKnJ you use while in the air.
-If pressing R, then your character will do the air sub, if pressing 2R then they will do the ground sub
 - Wake up attacks added.
 If holding A or B on frame 15 of a neutral getup, the character will transition to a get up attack.
 These are fully intangible for four frames and then immune to mids and highs until the hitbox disappears.
 They are -21 on block
 - Optional default settings changed:
     - 60 to 90 seconds